|Extra Item Data||

 - Flux slot.
 Needed for welding

-- Red actions, moves the green arrow to the right.
+- Red actions, moves the green arrow to the left.

-- Green actions, moves the green arrow to the left.
+- Green actions, moves the green arrow to the right.

 - Working arrows.
 The objective is to make these line up.